slarse/slarse.github.io/content/blog/Reviews/writing_an_interpreter_in_go.md

 I love programming languages, both using them and implementing them.
 As such, I found the concept of learning Go by creating a programming language to be just delightful.
 And, to put it briefly, it was.
-Let's talk about why Thorsten Ball's book on interpreters.
+Let's talk about Thorsten Ball's book on interpreters.
 In Go.

 ```